varunkumardev/amitmerchant1990.github.io/_posts/2019-7-31-deep-dive-into-generators-php.md

 ![normal-function](/images/normal-function.png)

 This will work fine for the small amount of `$number`.
 But what if we want to generate a really big range of numbers?
-Let's say `generateNumbers(100000000000)`.
-Running the above script by replacing the number with "100000000000".
+Let's say `generateNumbers(INF)`.
+Running the above script by replacing the number with `INF` (This is a predefined constant which represents infinity in PHP).
 Let's see what happens.

 ![](/images/out-of-memory.png)